-To manage tags, click the Tags tab 🟈 in the right pane of the Story Editor.
-If Tags exist, the tab icon is decorated like this: 🔽.
-There are two panels:
+To manage tags, click the Tags tab on the right pane of the Story Editor.
+If Tags exist, the tab icon is .
+There are two panels: decorated like this:

 Assigned Tags Contains any Tags already assigned to the Story.

 Available Tags Contains all available Project and Server Tags, in a tree.